ronnyml/snowplow-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 [[/setup-guide/images/gtm/create-macro-1.png]]

 Give your macro an appropriate name.
 For simplicity, we always use the same name used in the `dataLayer`, although that is not a requirement.
 From the **Macro Type** dropdown, select **Data Layer Variable**.
-Then enter the name of the variable, exactly as used in the HTML / Javascript.
+Then enter the name of the variable, exactly as used in the HTML / JavaScript.
 (This is case sensitive.)

 [[/setup-guide/images/gtm/create-macro-2.png]]